interview-prep-platform/interview-prep-platform.github.io/docs/index.md

 * a list of technical interview questions
 * a list of example technical interview question answers for each question

+**Note**
-Note: The server will also serve as a backup storage container for the user's interview data.
+The server will also serve as a backup storage container for the user's interview data.

 ### External services